AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     gnat compile ./src/main.adb -gnateT=machine.tdi

-In this case, the compiler uses the information from ``machine.tdi`` as the parameters to use for the target machine.
-Note, however, that it will still be generating code for the target architecture, so changing these parameters too drastically can cause unexpected results, including the compiler being unable to compile your code.
+In this case, the compiler will use the information from :file:`machine.tdi` as parameters for the target machine.
+Note, however, that it will still be generating code for the target architecture, so changing these parameters too drastically can cause unexpected results, including the compiler being unable to compile your code at all.

 Compiler warnings
 -----------------

-One of the strengths of the GNAT compiler is the ability to generate many useful warnings.
-Some of them are displayed by default but other need to be explicitly activated.
+One of the strengths of the GNAT compiler is its ability to generate many useful warnings.
+Some are displayed by default but others need to be explicitly enabled.
 In this section, we discuss some of these warnings, their purpose, and how you activate them.

 ``-gnatwa`` switch and warning suppression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~